-Words truly do not describe the views you will encounter in Bryce Canyon National Park.
-Overlook this land of “hoodoos”, or pillars of rock, that fill the canyon and ignite your imagination.
+Words truly do not describe the expansive vistas you will encounter in Bryce Canyon National Park!
 Stop at the many viewpoints to get the best shot, or go on a hike to experience the magnitude of this amazing place.

 What You Need to Know